What is Mitaban Dip (Amitraz)?

 - The only FDA-approved drug for this disease

-Mitaban Dip contains Amitraz, an antiparasitic drug which kills mites.
+Mitaban Dip contains Amitraz, an antiparasitic drug that kills mites.

+Mitaban Dip is not for human use.
+Use on dogs only.
+Mitaban Dip may be harmful if swallowed.
+If swallowed, do not induce vomiting.
+Call a physician immediately.
+Mitaban Dip is flammable, but is not flammable when diluted with water.
+Mitaban Dip may cause eye or skin irritation.
+Do not get in eyes, on skin or on clothing.
+If Mitaban Dip gets in your eyes, wash with water for 15 minutes and call a physician immediately.
+Wear gloves and protect skin when administering treatment.
+Wash hands and arms with soap and water after treatment of your pet.
 Avoid handling pets immediately after treatment.
 Mitaban Dip is also a monoamine oxidase inhibitor (MAOI).
 Humans taking MAOIs need to be cautious when handling Mitaban Dip.
-It should not be given to pets taking another MAOI such as Anipryl, Selegiline or using a Preventic Tick Collar.
+It should not be given to pets taking another MAOI such as Anipryl, Selegiline or Meperidine, or using a Preventic Tick Collar.
 Consult your veterinarian about other possible precautions you should take while using Mitaban Dip on your dog.

-What is the most important information I should know about Mitaban Dip:
+What is the most important thing I should know about Mitaban Dip?

 Mitaban Dip is a prescription medication FDA approved for veterinary use on dogs.
 Mitaban Dip must be diluted prior to use.
 Mitaban Dip is a Monoamine oxidase inhibitor (MAOI) and should not be used on pets being given any other MAOI.
-Use rubber gloves when mixing Mitaban Dip with water and when treating the pet.
-Humans taking MAOI medications such as Parnate, Nardil or selegiline or who are diabetic should not administer this medication.
+Use rubber gloves when mixing Mitaban Dip with water and when treating your pet.
+Ingestion or inhalation may cause central nervous system depression.
+Humans taking MAOI medications such as Parnate, Nardil or Selegiline or who are diabetic should not administer this medication.
+Fertility studies have not been conducted in dogs with Mitaban Dip.
+It is not known whether Mitaban may cause impairment of fertility in dogs.
+Reproduction studies during pregnancy have not been conducted with Mitaban Dip.
+It is not known whether Mitaban may harm the embryo or fetus.
+The safety of Mitaban Dip has not been established for dogs less than four months of age.

-What are the possible side effects of Mitaban Dip:
+What are the potential side effects of Mitaban Dip?

-- Mitaban Dip is a prescription medication used on dogs for the generalized treatment of demodectic mange.
+- Mitaban Dip is a prescription medication used on dogs 4+ months of age for the generalized treatment of demodectic mange.
 Do not use on cats.

-- Mitaban Dip is a monoamine oxidase inhibitor (MAOi).
-Tell your veterinarian about any other medications you are giving your pet, including the use of Preventic Collar.
-Humans taking a MAOi such as Nardil, Parnate, or Selegiline, or who are diabetic should not administer this medication.
+- Mitaban Dip is a monoamine oxidase inhibitor (MAOI).
+Tell your veterinarian about any other medications you are giving your pet, including the use of Preventic Tick Collar.
+Humans taking a MAOI such as Nardil, Parnate, or Selegiline, or who are diabetic should not administer this medication.

 - Mitaban Dip must be diluted with warm water before using.